junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-17-SPN-Business-line.md

 "So, Mr. Chandler, I wonder what you can tell us about this property --" Dean starts.

 The man cuts him off right there.
-"I thought you're here to settle the claim case I raised two months ago?
-I called ten times!"
+"I thought you were here to settle the claim case I raised two months ago?
+Do you have any idea how many phone calls I had to make to get them to call me back?
+Ten times!
+Ten freaking times!"

 Dean blinks, but reacts quickly.
-"Yes, Sir, of course.
-But you see, those are handled by a different department, we're just the investigators, trying to evaluate the situation --"
+"Yes, Sir, of course, we understand.
+But you see, those are handled by a different department; we're just the investigators, trying to evaluate the situation --"

 "What business line are you working on?" the man cuts him off again.

 Dean is taken aback slightly.
 He darts a quick glance at Cas, then turns back to the man.
 "Ah, business line.
-We cover everything, all the product, hmm..."
+We cover everything, all the products, hmm..."
 His words and lies start crumbling.

 The man straightens his back, narrowing his eyes.
 "What kind of insurance workers don't know what they are selling or working on?
 Who are you, really?"

 Dean wets his lips.
-"See, here's the situation --"
+"See, here's the thing --"

 Cas puts a gentle hand on the side of his arm, stopping him.
 "Apologies, Sir, my colleague and I are new in this position.
-We only had our orientation yesterday, it must have slipped his mind."
+We only had our orientation yesterday; it must have slipped his mind."
 Dean turns to Cas with raised eyebrows, and the angel just keeps on.
 "Our company is most well-known for auto and residence business lines, but if you're interested to learn more, we also have other personal and commercial business lines.
 The claim is indeed covered by a different internal customer service group, like my partner mentioned, but we're happy to convey your concerns.
 Now, may we proceed with the purpose of our visit?"

 The man seems to be convinced by that, not questioning their identities again.

-Their following investigation is completed smoothly.
+The rest of the investigation gets finished smoothly.

 <br>

-Dean sits back into the car, undoing his ties.
+Dean sits back in the car, undoing his ties.
 "What was that?" he asks curiously.

 Cas tilts his head.
 "What do you mean?"

-"'My colleague and I had orientation yesterday, our company offer this and that product.'"
+"'My colleague and I had orientation yesterday, our company offers this and that product.'"
 Dean mimics the angel's tone with a small chuckle.
 "How did you even know what those words mean?
 You look more like an insurance guy than any insurance guy."

 Cas thinks about it for a bit.
 "I just do," he hesitates, vaguely gesturing at his head.
 "All the necessary knowledge from different professions, it's all there.
-Insurance industry isn't even the one that you may call with the most abstruse terminologies, you should see economics and those in technologies."
+The insurance industry is hardly the one that you may call with the most abstruse terminologies; you should see economics and those in technologies."

 Dean rubs his temple.
-"Yeah, I'd never pretend I'm a business man or anything."
+"Yeah, I'd never pretend I'm a businessman or anything."

 "Or you can just ask me to be there?"
 Cas offers tentatively.